dwarvesf/WeAreHiring/open-positions/QA.md

 ## Job and the challenges

-- Your HTML/CSS have to be good enough to create world class UI (Hint: we don't use `float`).
-- Knowledge of techniques like BEM, CSS modules, inline styles, .etc and why they exist is a good sign.
-- Implement mobile-first, responsive UI and a good sense of design.
-- Enough knowledge to realise that Javascript world is a mess right now.
+- Understand functional and non-functional requirements of software product, design quality assurance and testing strategies for various different products.

+- Design, create and execute test scripts to perform end to end testing, regression testing, error or bug retests and performance testing.

+- Experience in web, mobile applications testing, behavior-driven testing and bug reporting is a plus.

+- Innovate testing tools, testing technologies, testing platform, testing lifecycle of product R&D, improve the testing efficiency.

-- Fluent in Javascript and the language's common pitfalls/patterns.
+- Involved in testing system setup and building testing technology platform.

-- Angular or React or Vue: you don't have to know all of them, component-based architecture is what you must know to get things done in the right way.
-- Performance?
+- Responsible for system integration test in product deployment phase of the development lifecycle, ensure product can go-live with high quality.

+- Research new technologies and new methods in testing domain, apply and promote them, improve industry influence.

+- We recommend/prefer smart working over hard working, knowing when to give yourself a rest is super important for maintaining productivity and work quality.

 ## How to be a dwarf?

-We build innovative apps for startup.
+We build innovative apps for startups.
 You have to prove that you own the platform or can/want to own the platform one day.
 You've built several applications and our initial assignments during the [interview process](https://github.com/dwarvesf/WeAreHiring#hiring-process) will be a walk in a park for you ;-)

 Hopefully you'll have some published code (maybe on GitHub?) that we can take a look at.

 Honestly, we don't really care about your level of formal education, math skill, and so on.
 We want to see that you know the shit.

-Send us your _**short CV or any similar pieces**_ at team@dwarvesf.com with Subject: [Frontend] Be an awesome dwarf!
+Send us your _**short CV or any similar pieces**_ at team@dwarvesf.com with Subject: [QA] Be an awesome dwarf!

 #### Too hard for you?
 If you are the potential one, don't be hesitate to contact us.
 Let's see if anything that we could help to train you!